Updated February 2023

 Employers commonly look for H&S managers who either are or are in the process of becoming a Canadian Registered Safety Professional (CRSP).

-This designation is offered by the Board of Canadian Registered Safety Professionals (BCRSP) and is highly regarded in the industry, as Navin points out.
+This designation is offered by the Board of Canadian Registered Safety Professionals (BCRSP) and is highly regarded in the industry.

 HOW MUCH DO HEALTH AND SAFETY MANAGERS MAKE IN CANADA?